Offer Offer

 How to Check Error Log in SQL Server with T-SQL Method Manually?

-We can also use the SERVERPROPERTY() command to get the location of an error log file in SQL Server at the moment.
+We can also use the SERVERPROPERTY() command to get the error log location at the moment.
 However, while executing the queries, users need to be very careful.
-This is because these commands can be risky & might result in data loss.
+This is because learning how to check error log in SQL Server using query commands can be risky & might result in data loss.

 SELECT SERVERPROPERTY('Name_of_Error_Log_File') AS 'Error log file location';